What is laryngeal cancer?

 Will I be able to use my voice after laryngeal cancer treatment?

-If you had a laryngectomy (surgeons removed your larynx), you will need to learn a new way to speak.
-A speech language pathologist can help.
+If you had a total laryngectomy (surgeons removed your larynx), you’ll need to learn a new way to speak.
+A speech therapist can help.
+If the surgeon only removed part of your larynx, your voice may feel hoarse at first, but you’ll likely regain your voice.
+Still, it may feel and sound different from before.

-If you’ve been diagnosed with laryngeal cancer, ask your provider:
+If you’ve been diagnosed with laryngeal cancer, ask your healthcare provider:

 - What stage is the cancer?